cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 #### Configuration

 You must supply at least one metric or database query in the widget configuration.
-You also need to supply the deployment's ID, either in the page context, or by specifying it in the widget configuration.
+You also need to supply the Deployment ID and Node instance ID, either in the page context, or by specifying it in the widget configuration.

 The following list provides information regarding parameters that can be specified for this widget.

 * `Refresh Time Interval` - how frequently the data in the widget is refreshed (in secs).
 * `Node filter` - the node instance for which you want to display data.
 Deployment ID and Node Instance ID must be set in the configuration or as part of the page's context.
-You can set deployment ID and node instance ID in page's context using [Resource Filter](#resource-filter)
+You can set Deployment ID and Node instance ID in page's context using [Resource Filter](#resource-filter)
     ![Node filter configuration]({{< img "ui/widgets/deployment-metric-graph-configuration-node-filter.png" >}})
 * `Charts Table` - table containing definition of up to 5 charts.
     ![Charts Table configuration]({{< img "ui/widgets/deployment-metric-graph-configuration-charts-table.png" >}})